mikewesthad/phaser-3-tilemap-blog-posts/posts/post-1/README.md

 Breaking down that code, we've got three main parts: a [`Tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tilemap.html), a [`Tileset`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.Tileset.html) and a [`StaticTilemapLayer`](https://photonstorm.github.io/phaser3-docs/Phaser.Tilemaps.StaticTilemapLayer.html).
 You create a `Tilemap` through [`this.make.tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObjectCreator.html#tilemap) (or [`this.add.tilemap`](https://photonstorm.github.io/phaser3-docs/Phaser.GameObjects.GameObjectFactory.html#tilemap)).
 This isn't a display object, rather, it holds data about the map and allows you to add tilesets & tilemap layers.

 A map can have one or more layers, which are the display objects that actually render tiles from a `Tileset`.
 They come in two flavors: `StaticTilemapLayer` & `DynamicTilemapLayer`.
-A `StaticTilemapLayer` is super fast, but the tiles in that layer can't be modified, and you can't apply per-tile effects like flipping or tint.
+A `StaticTilemapLayer` is super fast, but the tiles in that layer can't be modified and can't render per-tile effects like flipping or tint.
 A `DynamicTilemapLayer` trades some speed for the flexibility and power of manipulating individual tiles.
 For this post, we'll stick to static layers, but next time, we'll dive into dynamic layers.

 ## Loading from a File: CSV